 When should you start investing for your retirement?

 There’s no magical age when you should begin investing for retirement.
 But in general, the earlier you can start, the better — because the longer your money is in the stock market, the more opportunity it has to grow.
 Whether you’re able to invest a big chunk of your paycheck or $20 a month, it’s worth it to start as soon as you can.
-With an Ally Invest Managed Portfolio, all you need is $100 to open an account and start funding your future.
+With an Ally Invest Robo Portfolio, all you need is $100 to open an account and start funding your future.

 What questions should you ask before investing in anything?